striblab/elex24_config/README.md

 3. Click GENERATE and an embeddable Mapbox URL will pop into a new browser tab

-4. Download necessary GEOJSON shapefiles, result CSVs and SVGs for desired contests and geographies from the list below the configuration option.
+4. Download necessary GEOJSON shapefiles and result CSVs for desired contests and geographies from the list below the configuration options.

 ## Starting a project